Martin Luther College: Pre-seminary program

 Martin Luther College's pre-seminary program prepares students for enrollment at Wisconsin Lutheran Seminary.
 Beyond its general education requirements and theology courses, the pre-seminary program stresses foreign languages.
 To graduate, students must complete courses in Hebrew and Greek, the original languages of the Bible, and select studies in a non-biblical foreign language.
 Language courses at MLC include Spanish, Latin, German, and Mandarin Chinese.
 In addition, the curriculum has a selective liberal arts emphasis, with special attention to literature and history.

 After completing the pre-seminary program, students earn a Bachelor of Arts degree.
 In accordance with WELS beliefs about the roles of men and women in the church, only men may continue their education at Wisconsin Lutheran Seminary in Mequon, Wisconsin.

 Education program

 The college's education program prepares students for service as teachers in the schools and congregations of the WELS.
 MLC offers a Bachelor of Science degree to students with majors in early childhood education, elementary education, secondary education and special education.
 Students may also choose to complete a double major.
 The education curriculum at MLC includes music courses so that graduates may serve as organists and choir directors in WELS congregations.
 In addition to general education and professional education courses, students complete five field experiences and two student teaching experiences in classroom settings.

 After completing all graduation and Minnesota licensure requirements, students may be eligible for assignment by the WELS as teachers to synod congregations and schools.

+In June 2026, the Minnesota Professional Educator Licensing and Standards Board (PELSB) voted to discontinue Minnesota teaching licensure eligibility for new MLC students who start pursuing an education degree in fall 2026 or later.
+While MLC's programs are still accredited by the Higher Learning Commission, new students will not automatically be eligible for a Tier 3 Minnesota teaching license upon graduation and may have to complete PELSB's portfolio process in order to become licensed teachers.
+Student enrolled prior to 2026 are not affected by this licensing eligibility change.